 The Company computes earnings (loss) per share ("EPS") in accordance with ASC 260, "Earnings per Share".
 ASC 260 requires companies to present basic and diluted EPS.
 Basic EPS is measured as net loss divided by the weighted average common stock outstanding for the period.
 Diluted EPS presents the dilutive effect on a per share basis of the potential ordinary shares (e.g., convertible securities, options and warrants) as if they had been converted at the beginning of the periods presented, or issuance date, if later.
-Potential common stock that have an anti-dilutive effect (i.e., those that increase income per share or decrease loss per share) are excluded from the calculation of diluted EPS for the years ended June 30, 2023 and 2022, a total of 1,383,356 and 3,282,887 contingent shares to be issued to the underwriters and convertible note holders are excluded in the diluted EPS calculation due to its anti-diluted effect, respectively.
+Potential common stock that have an anti-dilutive effect (i.e., those that increase income per share or decrease loss per share) are excluded from the calculation of diluted EPS.
+For the years ended June 30, 2024 and 2023, 1,428 (100,000 pre reverse split) contingent shares to be issued to the underwriters are excluded in the diluted EPS calculation due to its anti-diluted effect, respectively.